bminshull/bminshull/README.md

 - 🌱 I’m currently learning ... a lot
 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me ... bernadette.minshull@va.gov, minshull_bernadette@ne.bah.com, 503-396-6613
-Using this for my 90day commitment to Github.

 <!---
 bminshull/bminshull is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.
 You can click the Preview link to take a look at your changes.